 Day 1 of your 4 days in Hong Kong – Experience The City

 Since you have 4 days in Hong Kong, on your first day try to focus on discovering the town.
-Of course, with this itinerary, you will tick off some of the must-see places of Hong Kong.
+Of course, with this itinerary, you will tick off some of the must-see places in Hong Kong.

 Tamar Park and Central Pier

-No matter where you choose to stay in Hong Kong find your way to Admiralty MTR station and walk to Tamar Park.
+No matter where you choose to stay in Hong Kong, find your way to Admiralty MTR station and walk to Tamar Park.

 From here, one of the best views of the city will reveal in front of your eyes.
 You will see Kowloon and its skyline, the Hong Kong Exhibition Center which will make you think about the Opera house in Sidney, Australia.